 The problem with Squire was a physical one, according to Hansen, who called the loose forward’s decision courageous.

-“Well he just doesn’t think he’s ready to play international rugby yet," he siad.
+“Well he just doesn’t think he’s ready to play international rugby yet," he said.
 "You’ve got a guy who’s straight up and honest about life and when he tells you that you got to listen to it.

 “I think it’s a physical state that he’s talking about, he hasn’t played much rugby.